Frequently Asked Questions

 How does the discussion of promises fit in?

-CMHPS takes no position on funding for climate change actions from the City's general fund.
+CMHPS takes no position on funding for sustainability programs from the City's general fund.

 Is CMHPS opposed to funding sustainability programs by City Council members?

 No. CMHPS publicizes the position of candidates on the use of funds generated by the Mental Health and Public